zz22394/presto/presto-docs/src/main/sphinx/sandboxes/presto-sandbox-cdh.rst

 =======================

 After the VM boots, some Hadoop services may still not be started.
 Starting them takes a couple of minutes depending on the host machine.
-You can monitor the startup progress of these services through the Ambari UI, which is accessible on port 8081 at `<http://[guest-ip-address]:8081/>`_.
-In order to access Ambari from the host machine, you will need to change the network adaptor for the VM from NAT to the Bridged Adaptor.
-The credentials are admin/admin.

 VM Networking
 =============